git-srinath/DMS3.0/doc/REVERSION_TO_PLSQL.md

 ## Action Taken: Reverted Python Conversion

 At the user's request, all changes related to the PL/SQL to Python conversion have been reverted.
-The application has been restored to use the original PL/SQL `PKGDWMAPR` package.
+The application has been restored to use the original PL/SQL `PKGDMS_MAPR` package.

 ## Reason for Reversion